aayushmau5/projman/README.md

 A CLI project manager which holds all your project path and the preferred editor you want to open the project in.

-No more `cd myprojects`, just run `projman -n` to add the current directory and the preferred editor to run the project on.
+No more `cd myprojects`, just run `projman -n` to add the current directory and the preferred editor to open the project on.

 ## Installation